a group of people performing yoga

 Is joint pain affecting you?

-If you are concerned about the health of your hips and knees, our brief assessment helps you determine how much joint pain may be affecting you and what you can do about it.
+If you are concerned about the health of your joints, such as the hips and knees, our brief assessment helps you determine the level of pain you may be experiencing and what you can do about it.

 Conditions we treat with hip replacement surgery